horseshoe/horseshoe/README.md

 ```

 ## Template Examples
 Examples of Horseshoe templates can be found in the `samples` directory.
 The `samples/results` directory contains the results of running these templates through the Horseshoe engine runner with default settings and an empty data map.
-(Line endings may vary, as they are operating system dependent by default.)
+(Line endings may differ, as they vary by operating system when using default settings.)

 The Horseshoe engine runner can be used to render templates from the command line.
 The runner can be invoked using Java's `-jar` argument: `java -jar horseshoe.jar`.
 It provides a subset of the rendering options available in the Horseshoe library.
 A list of all available options for the runner can be listed using the `--help` argument.